textileio/papers/draft.md

 > conflict resolution).

-Solutions such as `ipfs-log` include a built-in CRDT to manage conflicts not resolved by the Merkle-Clock.
+Solutions such as `ipfs-log` include a built-in CRDT to manage conflicts not resolved by its logical clock.
 This approach works for many cases, but the use of a deterministic resolution strategy can be insufficient in cases with complicated data structures or complicated network topologies.
 A git merge highlights one such example, in which a